Fastest and most energy efficient programming languages – what factors should be taken into account?

 The amount of energy required to power the data centers needed to host various types of services is growing every year.
 Therefore, improving energy efficiency is gaining importance, especially since, according to market data, maintaining data centers consumes as much as 1-1.5% of global electricity consumption.

 Green coding, i.e., writing programming code that minimizes the energy consumption of software, thus reducing the negative impact on the environment, can help.
-In addition, green coding practices encourage developers to apply lean coding principles, where great emphasis is placed on minimal processing, to achieve similar results.
+In addition, green coding practices encourage software developers to apply lean coding principles, where great emphasis is placed on minimal processing, to achieve similar results.
 In this context, choosing energy efficient languages that can significantly minimize energy consumption is crucial.
+Learn about other software development trends and about the future of software engineering.

 Green coding principles should be considered in accordance with a company’s existing practices.
 In addition, they should be incorporated into software engineering principles, which should always be considered when writing code for new applications or web services to balance equate energy efficiency, functionality, and energy consumption.